 Flaxseed

-Flax can be stimulating for the bowels.
-Flaxseed has about 3 grams of fiber per tablespoon, as a mixture of soluble and insoluble fiber.
-Flaxseed is not digestible in whole form, but the preground flaxmeal available at health food stores is prone to oxidation and can loose its nutritional qualities with time.
-For this reason, it may be preferable to purchase flaxseed in whole seed form, which is available in bulk at many natural groceries.
-The whole flax can then be ground into flaxmeal in a coffee or spice grinder, and stored in a jar in small quantities in the refrigerator.
+Flaxseed has about 3 grams of fiber per tablespoon, as a mixture of soluble and insoluble fiber, so it can stimulate and support healthy bowel movements.
+Flaxseed is not digestible in whole form, but ground flax meal is available at health food stores.
+Ground flax is prone to oxidation and can lose its nutritional qualities with time so if you do purchase ground flaxseed, store it in the refrigerator.
+You can also purchase whole flaxseeds and then grind the seeds in a coffee or spice grinder and store that in a jar in small quantities in the refrigerator.
 The whole (pre-ground) flaxseed can be stored in a sealed jar in a dark pantry at room temperature until you are ready to grind more.

 Try This

-Start with about 1 tablespoon of ground flaxmeal daily, and increase from there depending on how you tolerate it.
-It can be used in smoothies or shakes, or mixed into foods like oatmeal.
+Start with about 1 tablespoon of ground flax meal daily and increase from there depending on how you tolerate it.
+It can be used in smoothies or shakes or mixed into foods like oatmeal or yogurt.
 It can also be sprinkled atop salads or soups, as it has a mild nutty flavor.
-In baking, you can substitute some of the flour in your recipes with flaxmeal to increase the nutritional content of their baked goods (flax does not rise, don’t substitute more than 1/3 of flour with flaxmeal in baking, depending on what your baking goals are).
+In baking, you can substitute some of the flour in your recipes with flax meal to increase the nutritional content of the baked goods.
+Keep in mind that flax does not rise and you should not substitute more than 1/3 of flour with flax meal in baking, depending on what your baking goals are.